Viet Cong order of battle controversy

 Order of battle (O/B) is a military term for a description of the strength of an armed force, its composition and particulars.
 A key factor is the total number involved.
 Here the count was of communist forces in South Vietnam.
 While then chiefly the Viet Cong (VC), it also included forces coming from North Vietnam: the People's Army of Viet Nam (PAVN).
 This article addresses the order of battle (O/B) not for any single engagement of the war, but rather for the overall strength of communist forces in South Vietnam at the time, e.g., 1967.

 Determining the O/B number for VC and PAVN forces was complicated by the wide range of personnel involved, especially among VC.
 There were trained and equipped 'regular soldiers', but also other forces, e.g., rural militias, many part-time, with various or little training and weapons.
 In addition were politically organized support groups of civilians, some full-time, highly trained party cadres, often collectively called by American intelligence the Viet Cong Infrastructure (VCI).

-The American Military Assistance Command, Vietnam (MACV) was begun in 1962.
+The American Military Assistance Command, Vietnam (MACV) was established in 1962.
 MACV intelligence provided reports on the enemy O/B. A few years later the CIA, too, began to study the VC.
 A dispute then arose as to the number of enemy forces, because the CIA had arrived at significantly higher figures than MACV.

 During 1967 this controversy became widely known in American intelligence.
 It held important implications for how the Vietnam War was described to the American people, the prospects for victory.
 When the year's Special National Intelligence Estimate for Vietnam (SNIE 14-3-67) was prepared, it became difficult to reconcile the competing number estimates for VC.
 Charges were made, e.g., by Sam Adams an analyst for the CIA, that MACV's low numbers were the result of political interference with the data of intelligence work.
 Later that year the controversy was resolved in favor of the lower numbers which MACV had forcefully and persistently asserted.

 In January 1968, communist forces dramatically changed their low-profile strategy: they brazenly attacked many cities and other targets across South Vietnam.
 Their Tet Offensive surprised South Vietnamese and American military forces, and only after heavy fighting were they able to defeat the attackers.
 Although eventually a major military victory for the US and its allies, in the end it proved to be a great political victory for the communist cause.
 Shortly after, President Lyndon Johnson withdrew from reelection to the Presidency.
 The war became increasingly unpopular with American voters after their surprise and shock at the magnitude and intensity of the VC offensive.

 As a result of Tet, the American intelligence community significantly adjusted the O/B to reflect the CIA's higher numbers.
 The O/B controversy then quietly lost much of its importance.
 The issues, however, resurfaced in 1982 because of a CBS television documentary followed by a civil trial for libel, Westmoreland v.
 CBS.